 The Annual Earshot Jazz Festival brings jazz greats from around the world into creative collaboration with Seattle area audiences and artists.
 Earshot celebrates Seattle’s place in the world of jazz with mainstage concerts by Earshot award-winning student ensembles and a strong representation by Seattle’s renowned resident artists.

 Held every fall at venues around Seattle.
 Tickets are sold separately and priced per venue, packages are available to save you money on individual performance prices.

-Earshot Jazz presents Ellington’s Sacred Music in Seattle
+Duke Ellington’s Sacred Music

 Duke Ellington’s “Sacred Music” is a reverent and hip body of jazz composition written late in his career for jazz big band, vocal, and instrumental soloists, a gospel choir, and tap dancers.
 Ellington’s compositions for these concerts drew heavily on earlier pieces, which were then augmented to convey an intense emotion and reverence.
 The pieces belied Ellington’s spirituality that was derived from his roots in the Baptist Church.

 Ellington stated this was the most important music he’d ever written.
 However, because of the scale of the music and the sheer number of artists needed to execute each work, Ellington’s sacred music concert has rarely been performed.

 For over 25 years, Earshot Jazz has presented an annual concert of Ellington’s Sacred Music.
 The concert features the Seattle Repertory Jazz Orchestra, co-directed by Michael Brockman and Clarence Acox, the NW Chamber Chorus guest vocalists, and special guest tap dancer.